Akira5Kitaoka/Akira5Kitaoka-en.github.io/index.md

 Affiliation: Researcher, NEC Corporation

-(Old) Affiliation: Project Researcher, Graduate School of Mathematical Sciences, The University of Tokyo.

-(Old) Address: 3-8-1 Komaba, Meguro, Tokyo.

 E-mail：akira5kitaoka(^^)gmail.com
 (Please replace (^^) with "at-mark")

-kitaoka-akira7680(^^)g.ecc.u-tokyo.ac.jp was terminated by end of 2022 Mar.
-31.

-Research field (computer science): mathematical optimization, machine learning
+Research field (computer science): inverse optimization, mathematical optimization, machine learning, mathematics

-I am developing an algorithm to solve the inverse problem of multi-objective optimization.

-(Old) Research field (math): contact geometry, parabolic geometry, geometric analysis

-I was particularly interested in the relationship between geometric invariants of the de Rham complex and the (curved) Bernstein-Gelfand-Gelfand complex on contact geometry or parabolic geometry.
+We aim to predict the weights of the objective function of MILP such that the given data is the optimal solution.

 ## Link